Search This Blog

 J294, Fr298 (1862) 294

 After a couple of sunset poems we now have one on sunrise.
 It begins with a philosophical statement about how those who are about to live their last day experience sunrise—which is a traditional symbol of hope and new beginnings.
-These “Doomed” souls delight in sunset as do the “Joyful” of the second stanza, but theirs is a “different Delight.”
+These “Doomed” souls delight in sunrise as do the “Joyful” of the second stanza, but theirs is a “different Delight.”
 It may be that “delight” is not the most appropriate word here: the doomed may have a new-found appreciation or even wonder, but it seems more likely they would experience great sadness or regret.
 But the point is clear enough: The doomed may well have a greater focus on the marvel and beauty that is the sun seemingly rising from behind the world to flood the sky with color and signal the end of night.

 Sunrise wasn't so cheery for the Earl of Somerset